-Going back to the question, the answer is that anxiety can lead to psychosis if the anxiety is severe enough.
-The symptoms caused by anxiety and psychosis can mimic regular psychotic disorders like schizophrenia and schizoaffective disorder.
+Symptoms of anxiety and psychosis can mimic regular psychotic disorders like schizophrenia and schizoaffective disorder.
 However, it’s important to understand that the cause of the psychosis is different and needs to be addressed differently.
-To figure out what the problem is, it’s important to get a professional to provide an accurate diagnosis.
+To determine what the problem is, it’s essential to be treated by a psychiatric physician to provide an accurate diagnosis.

-– The person might be experiencing visual or auditory hallucinations.
+- The person may experience visual or auditory hallucinations.

 - The person may acquire a new set of beliefs that are out of character.

-– The person may become very confused or paranoid and explain their thoughts with non-logical reasons.
+- The person may become very confused or paranoid and explain their thoughts with on-logical reasons.

 - The person’s speech may become disorganized and incoherent.

 - The person may be behaving very oddly, even putting them or others at risk of harm.

 - The person may become cold and detached, sometimes becoming unable to express emotions.

 You also need to understand that psychosis itself can lead to a worsening mental condition.
 The sufferer’s anxiety may worsen, and a psychotic depression can also develop over time.